Reviews You Can Rely On

 Our Verdict

 E-bikes are expensive, so we're always on the hunt for great values like the Commencal Meta Power TR 29 Ride.
 It's one of the least expensive eMTBs we've tested, but it doesn't perform like an entry-level model.
 This versatile ride has 140mm of rear suspension paired with a 150mm fork and a long and slack geometry.
 It comes alive in aggressive terrain and remains fun on mellower trails.
 Point and shoot on the climbs, and it powers up anything in its path.
 The new Shimano EP8 motor works well, and the 630Wh battery gives it a solid distance range.
 The budget-conscious Ride build we tested has some notable low points but didn't seem to detract much from its shredding prowess out on the trail.
-To compare it to the competition, check out our article on the best electric mountain bikes.
+To compare it to the competition, check out our review of electric mountain bikes.

 REASONS TO BUY